day8/re-frame/docs/WIP/README.md

     **completely change everything**?
 And, if so, what would that look like in a language that embraces those paradigms?
 3. You're taking a [Functional Design and Programming course at San Diego State University](http://www.eli.sdsu.edu/courses/fall15/cs696/index.html) and you have a re-frame/reagent assignment due.
 You've left the reading a bit late, right?
 I remember those days.
+Just.
 4.  re-frame is impressively buzzword compliant: it has reactivity, unidirectional data flow, pristinely pure functions, interceptors, coeffects, conveyor belts, statechart-friendliness (FSM)